gabomartini/SecOps-Defender-for-Endpoint/README.md

 </p>

 #### *In this tutorial we will:*
-*- Gain hands-on experience in configuring and managing Microsoft Defender for Endpoint.*
+*•	Gain hands-on experience in setting up and managing Microsoft Defender for Endpoint.*

-*- Develop security operations skills, including threat detection and incident response.*
+*•	Develop security operations skills, including threat detection and incident response.*

-*- Learn how to onboard devices, configure security policies, and analyze security incidents.*
+*•	Onboard devices, configure security policies, and analyze security incidents.*

 #### Tasks:
 1. Set up and configure Microsoft Defender for Endpoint.